fxcosta/laravel-chartjs/README.md

 # laravel-chartjs - Chart.js charts to Laravel 5.x
+#(Do not use this package in production.
+A new updated release is in development for production)

 This is a simple package that enables to use simple and quick reports and charts using the [Chart.js](http://www.chartjs.org/) Javascript library from Nick Downie.